 New Sheep Scheme

-IFA pressed hard for a new sheep scheme, which will open in 2017 and is worth €10 per ewe or €1,300 for a typical sheep farm.
+IFA pressed hard for a new sheep scheme, which is now open for applications until January 31st 2017.
+The scheme is worth €10 per ewe or €1,300 for a typical sheep farm.
 More details on the scheme

 Farm Assist improvements